konsloiz/datetime/README.md

 ## Future improvements

 To completely automate this process, I would consider setting up a GitHub action.
-Usually infrastructure and deployment are happening as seperate steps.
+Usually, infrastructure and deployment are happening as separate steps.
 So a GitHub action scenario could include the following actions in an already created infra:

-The source code in the master branch is updated -> The docker image gets build and pushed to Docker Hub -> The application deployment is updated it with the new version.
+The source code in the master branch is updated -> The docker image gets built and pushed to Docker Hub -> The application deployment is updated with the new version.